 These are easy to find and install.
 Both types are also relatively inexpensive.

 They have similar advantages and disadvantages as with sand and pea gravel.
 Wood chips, in particular, are sturdier and likely to last longer, with there being little likelihood that they will blow away in the wind.
 The wood chips also seem to be less inviting to your pets, so they are likely to remain cleaner for longer.
 Depending on your climate, they may attract roaches, however.

 By definition, both mulch and wood chips are biodegradable, so these surfaces will eventually need replacing.
 In time, wood chips will compact, so every 2-3 years, you should add a fresh top up of new chips.

-These surfaces absorb moisture, and they do freeze in cold conditions.
+These playground surfaces absorb moisture, and they do freeze in cold conditions.

-Shredded rubber is another loose fill surface that you could consider placing under your playset.
+Shredded rubber is another loose fill surface that you could consider placing under your playground equipment.

 As with the other types of loose fill material, you need to build a frame to keep your shredded rubber within, and you need to ensure that your surface is 12 to 20 inches deep.